KinsonDigital/Carbonate/README.md

 <h3 style="font-weight:bold;color: #00BBC6">Bi-directional push notifications</h3>

-To send a _**bi-directional**_ push notification that sends data out and gets data back, you can use the `PullReactable<T, T>` type.
-The subscriber will use the `RespondReactor<T, T>` to subscribe to notifications.
-This is used when you want to send a push notification with data that the receiver needs, and then the receiver returns data to the caller that pushed the notification.
+To enable ***bi-directional*** push notifications, allowing data to be sent out and received back, you can employ the `PullReactable<T, T>` type.
+Subscribers, on the other hand, utilize the `RespondReactor<T, T>` for their notification subscriptions.
+This approach proves useful when you need to send a push notification with data required by the receiver, who then responds with data back to the original caller that initiated the notification.

 ```cs
 var favoriteGetter = new PullReactable<string, string>();